Edit Blog Post

-Of course, the socializing served
+Of course, the socializing served to further community ties.

 Raw sugar, the source of wealth for Creole sugarcane planters.
 Sugarcane ranked with rice in the amount of labor needed to produce it, and the possible profits.

-One custom that latter settlers did not get is that people only entered the house through the far doors, depending on who they planned to meet.
+is that people only entered the house through the far doors, depending on who they planned to meet.